datavillage-me/dv-documentation/docs/user-manual/data-consumer/encryption/decrypt-parquet-file.md

----
-title: Decrypt File with DuckDB CLI
----

-# Decrypt File with DuckDB CLI
+# Decrypt file with DuckDB CLI

 This guide explains how to decrypt your data files using DuckDB’s command-line interface.
 You'll execute one DuckDB command directly to decrypt Parquet files.
 Be sure to have DuckDB installed on your system before proceeding.

 ## Requirements

-- **DuckDB Installation:**
+- **DuckDB installation:**
   Ensure DuckDB is installed.
 You can download it from [DuckDB](https://duckdb.org/docs/installation/?version=stable&environment=cli&platform=macos&download_method=direct).

-- **Decryption Key:**
+- **Decryption key:**
   You need an Decryption key.
 In the examples below, the key is set using a key name (`key256`) and a key value (`01234567891123450123456789112345`).
 Replace these placeholders with your chosen key name and your actual decryption key.

-## Decryption Commands
+## Decryption commands

 Use the appropriate command based on your output file type.